rafidreezwan/nlp-robustness-study/README.md

-# Robustness of Sentence Embeddings to Indirect Language
+# Probing the Limits of Semantic Coherence in LLMs: Robustness to Indirect and Nuanced Language

 This repository contains the code and data for a comparative study on the robustness of sentence embedding models against standard paraphrasing and indirect, "diplomatic" language.

-## Key Findings
+## Key Findings(work in proggress)

 A custom dataset was created from 200 negative IMDb movie reviews and used to test five popular sentence-transformer models.